|

 You bring your offers, capabilities, and ambitions.

-They bring their own systems, resources, and proven team of A-players — driven by experience, with actionable data to create measurable results.
+They bring their own systems, resources, and proven team of A-players — driven by experience, and able to network at-scale, with actionable data to create measurable results.

-And, they give your team an accountability and performance coach — to benchmark their own results against those of the top performers in your market.
+Plus, they give your team an accountability and performance coach — to benchmark their own results against those of the top performers in your industry.

-Consultants might offer you new information, and experience for alternatives — but are often reliant upon your time to work on the recommendations.
+Management consultants might offer you new information, and experience of alternatives — but are often reliant upon your time, to work on their “recommendations”.

 Marketing managers are often excellent project managers, but become all-consumed with creative, copywriting, and analytics — consuming their capacity for broader market-research, and implementing tools to refine the direct sales journey experience.

-The growth partner business model is a new business service — to save time, and deliver increased cash flow from your existing resources.
+The growth partner business model is a new type of business service — to save time, give you experts focus on financial results, and deliver increased cash flow from your existing resources.

 Their primary objectives are to protect your reputation, promote your offering, and find new sources of revenue.